idaholab/moose/modules/doc/content/getting_started/installation/manual_installation_linux_lldb.md

 scripts/update_and_rebuild_libmesh.sh --without-gdb-command
 !package-end!

+## Build WASP

+Building WASP is also necessary.
+With the compilers already set in the above step, we only need to run the following commands:

+!package! code
+cd $MOOSE_DIR
+scripts/update_and_rebuild_wasp.sh
+!package-end!

 ## Build MOOSE

 I always prefer to make sure that all potentially stale object files have been